icebearcanada/cavsiopy/README.md

 5. Citation information has been added to __init__.py.

-6. Package dependencies have been corrected for the conda installable.

-7. Requirements.txt file has been updated.
+6. Requirements.txt file has been updated.

 Version 1.1.1
 -------------